moodymango/moodymango/README.md

 ### About me 🥭
 <br>
-Hi, I'm Imma. 👋🏿 I'm a fullstack software engineer passionate about the radical possibilities surrounding the intersection of social justice, tech and education.
+I'm a fullstack software engineer passionate about the radical possibilities surrounding the intersection of social justice, tech and education.
 I leverage non-profit background to strategically implement user-centric and business-driven software solutions.

   - 🖼️ I’m currently working on CurateMe, an application empowering the everyday art enthusiast to make and share their own virtual exhibitions with artworks supplied by the Art Institute of Chicago's API.